prism-os/docs/docs/setup-prism-cli.md

 ```
 This command sets your PATH variable for the current terminal window only.
 To permanently add Prism to your path, see [Update your path](setup-prism-cli.md#update-your-path).

-### Update your path
+## Update your path

 You can update your PATH variable for the current session at the command line, as shown in [Get the Prism SDK](setup-prism-cli.md#get-the-prism-sdk).
 You’ll probably want to update this variable permanently, so you can run `prismtool` commands in any terminal session.

 The steps for modifying this variable permanently for all terminal sessions are machine-specific.
 Typically you add a line to a file that is executed whenever you open a new window.
-For example:
+The steps below will cover the most common cases:

 1. Determine the directory where you placed the Prism SDK.
 You need this in Step 3.
 2. Open (or create) the rc file for your shell.
 For example,